I have published a new book that is entitled

 His father's face became grim.
 "A long time ago, before Saucer Day."

 The countryside below them grew more built up and soon they were flying over a huge city.
 A wide meandering river flowed through the metropolis.
 Some boats floated along it, looking like twigs from this altitude.
-Brendan recognized many of the buildings because they were famous historical and tourist attractions, Big Ben,
+Brendan recognized many of the buildings because they were famous historical landmarks and tourist attractions, Big Ben,

 and Tower Bridge St Paul's Cathedral.
 He and his